-- Legal/ Consulting

-- Technology/ Media/ Telecommunication

-- Fast moving consumer goods

-Source: Knight Frank Research, 2016

-Commercial terms

-Rental rates in Moscow offices denominated in USD have displayed downward trend from 2012.
+Kniaht Commercial terms Rental rates in Moscow offices denominated in USD have displayed downward trend from 2012.
 The greatest decrease in commercial terms was recorded in Moscow-City offices in comparison with other business districts as here USD rates fell by 43% in 2013-2015.
 More dynamic reduction of rates was due to the high competition, which, in turn, was caused by an excess of supply.
 During this period there were circa 540 thousand sq m available for lease and purchase in delivered and under construction buildings (51% of the total volume).
 The high vacancy of 2014 was a result of the maximum delivery of office space in the MIBC Moscow-City history, while such delivery was not supported by demand.
 The record amount of vacant office space accelerated the formation of RUR denominated market in the business district.
 The landlords started to change commercial terms in order to minimize the vacant space by fixing the exchange rates or currency band as well as reducing asking rental rates.
-About 90% of office space available for lease in Moscow-City is offered in RUR, while, for example, in the Paveletskiy and Leningradskiy business districts the share of Class A office space offered in local currency is about 70%, and in Belorusskiy business district - 44%.
-Today, the average asking RUR rental rate in delivered office buildings of Moscow-City is 27,631 rub./sq m/year (triple net), and the rates vary significantly in the range of 20,000-33,000 rub./sq m/year.
+About 85% of office space available for lease in Moscow-City is offered in RUR, while, for example, in the Paveletskiy and Leningradskiy and Belorusskiy business districts the share of Class A office space offered in local currency is about 60-70%.
+Today, the average asking RUR rental rate in delivered office buildings of Moscow-City is 27,802 RUR/sq m/year (triple net), and the rates vary significantly in the range of 18,000-32,000 RUR/sq m/year.
 The range is mainly dependent on the storey height as well as the difference in the quality of facilities and the condition of premises available (fitted-out or shell & core).
-Asking rental rates for office premises in MIBC Voscow-City